Devansh-ops/cloudflare-multi-tunnel/README.md

 4. Repeat the login process for the second tunnel and rename the new `cert.pem` file as `cert2.pem`.

 ### Step 2: Create the Tunnels
-Use the following command to create each tunnel:
+Create each tunnel using the following command:
 ```bash
 cloudflared tunnel create tunnel-test
 ```
-**Note**: Record the tunnel UUID and path to the `.json` credentials file from the output for future use.
+**Note**: Keep a note of the tunnel UUID and the path to the `.json` credentials file for later use.

+**Note**: Just in case, you can use `sudo cloudflared --config /etc/cloudflared/config2.yml tunnel list` to get a list of tunnels and their UUID's (ID column)

 ### Step 3: Prepare Configuration Files
 Create a YAML configuration file for each tunnel.
 Here’s an example for the first tunnel (`config1.yml`):